gardener/etcd-druid/docs/development/local-e2e-tests.md

 as described in this document.

 It's expected that especially the `deploy` step is run against a Kubernetes cluster which doesn't contain an Druid deployment or any left-overs like `druid.gardener.cloud` CRDs.
-The `deploy` step will likely fail in such scenarios.
+Otherwise, `deploy` step will likely fail in such scenarios.

 > Tip: Create a fresh [KinD](https://kind.sigs.k8s.io/) cluster or a similar one with a small footprint before executing the tests.